Komalchoudhary2007/HFC-App/hc20_1.0.4/README.md

 - When raw data is enabled, the raw data will automatically upload to Nitto cloud.
 Note: Please set `clientId` and `clientSecret` when creating the `Hc20Client`.
 You can get the `clientId` and `clientSecret` from dev team.

 - All data upload functions to Nitto cloud (such as raw data sensor enabled, `getAllDayHrvRows()`, `getAllDayHrv2Rows()` and `getAllDayRriRows()`) require network connectivity.
-However, without network connectivity, the UI won't be blocked; errors need to be handled by the HFC app.
+However, without network connectivity, the UI won't be blocked; errors need to be handled by the client app.

 - Please call `setTime()` every time you connect.

-## Things to Implement in the HFC App
+## Things to Implement in the client App

-- The HFC app must enable background sync, so that when the app is in the background, raw data can still be uploaded to Nitto Cloud.
+- The client app must enable background sync, so that when the app is in the background, raw data can still be uploaded to Nitto Cloud.

 - When retrieving historical data, kindly retrieve HRV, HRV2 and RRI data as well by calling `getAllDayHrvRows()`, `getAllDayHrv2Rows()` and `getAllDayRriRows()`, as these functions include automatic upload functionality to Nitto cloud.